ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/declarations/namespace.rst

 current namespace and moving up- but instead of looking for the function name, it looks for the whole *path* that you specified exactly.

-To specify that you want to specifically use the version of something that is NOT in a namespace, you can simply use an empty name - i.e. begin the name with the |scoperes|.
+To specify a symbol that is NOT in a namespace, you can simply use an empty name - i.e. begin the name with the |scoperes|.

 .. tab-set::